XiongDuan/deepsketch/README.md

 # The step of using deepsketch demo code.
 1. dataset.

-  The skecth dataset can be download in http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/.
+  The skecth dataset can be downloaded in http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/.
-  And the corresponding image dataset can be download in http://pan.baidu.com/s/1eSHfRdK
+  And the corresponding image dataset can be downloaded in http://pan.baidu.com/s/1eSHfRdK

 2. toolbox.